CliniBench: A Clinical Outcome Prediction Benchmark for Generative and Encoder-Based Language Models: Introduction

 \paragraph{Learning at Test Time.} While generative LLMs excel in adaptability and performance across diverse tasks, they are prone to hallucinations (i.e., factually incorrect or irrelevant outputs).
 To mitigate this limitation, they can be augmented with techniques like Retrieval-Augmented Generation (RAG) \cite{lewis-2020-rag} and Chain-of-Thought (CoT) \cite{wei-2022-cot} prompting.
 RAG improves the reliability of generative models by linking them to external knowledge bases, improving the factual accuracy of their outputs.
 CoT prompting enhances logical consistency by encouraging step-by-step explanations, which helps with complex tasks.
 CoT requires only minimal adjustments to the model's prompt structure, while RAG leverages existing hospital databases.
 These strategies enable generative LLMs to become more robust and reliable, making them a practical choice for healthcare applications, even in resource-constrained environments.

-\paragraph{Contributions.} In this paper, we introduce CliniBench, a comprehensive benchmark designed to simulate the unique challenges of clinical outcome prediction.
+\paragraph{Contributions.} In this paper, we introduce Clini\-Bench, a comprehensive benchmark designed to simulate the unique challenges of clinical outcome prediction.
 CliniBench enables a systematic comparison of traditional state-of-the-art transformer encoders and emerging generative models.
 We summarize our contributions as follows:

-\begin{itemize} \item We publish the first benchmark\footnote{URL to the benchmark anonymized during the review.
-We release the benchmark, admission IDs, and a script for dataset construction.
-The clinical notes are not shared due to the restrictions of the PhysioNet license.
-By publishing our scripts to build the dataset and splits based on the admission IDs, we guarantee full reproducibility of our results.} to compare encoders with generative LLMs for diagnosis prediction from admission notes based on MIMIC-IV \cite{johnson_mimic-iv_2023}. \item We evaluate the augmentation techniques RAG and CoT prompting and compare them with the performance of state-of-the-art fine-tuned encoder models. \item We provide an in-depth error analysis on a comprehensive set of experiments across various model configurations and augmentation strategies. \end{itemize}
+\begin{itemize} \item We publish the first benchmark\footnote{\url{https://github.com/datexis/clinibench}} to compare encoders with generative LLMs for diagnosis prediction from admission notes based on MIMIC-IV \cite{johnson_mimic-iv_2023}. \item We evaluate the augmentation techniques RAG and CoT prompting and compare them with the performance of state-of-the-art fine-tuned encoder models. \item We provide an in-depth error analysis on a comprehensive set of experiments across various model configurations and augmentation strategies. \end{itemize}